POPWorldMedia/POPForums/docs/starthere.md

 * Visual Studio 2022 or later, with the Azure workload (community version is fine)
 * Node.js (comes with npm)
 * SQL Server Developer
-* Optionally, Docker if you intend to run Redis, ElasticSearch, etc.
+* Optionally, Docker if you intend to run Azurite, Redis, ElasticSearch, etc.

 ## Build vs. reference

-You should definitely get to know the installation information below to understand the project structure, but understand that you can also use POP Forums by way of Nuget and npm pagackage references.
+You should definitely get to know the installation information below to understand the project structure, but understand that you can also use POP Forums by way of Nuget package references.
 The [POPWorldMedia/POPForums.Sample](https://github.com/POPWorldMedia/POPForums.Sample) project shows how you can do this without having to build this project.
 The short story is this:
 * Reference `PopForums.Mvc` and `PopForums.Sql` from Nuget.
 If you want to use the scale-out kits (`PopForums.AzureKit` and `PopForums.ElasticKit`), add those as well.
-* Reference `@popworldmedia/popforums` from npm.
-* Use gulp or some other package to copy or pack the various scripts and CSS.
-The sample project uses gulp and you can see how it's done in the gulpfile.js.
-If you get this wrong, the client CSS and Javascript won't be in the right place.
+* Starting with v19, `PopForums.Mvc` includes all of the front-end goodies, the Javascript and CSS, right in the package.
 * You'll need a layout view for the forum to live in.
 * Set up the various options in `Program.cs` as described in its comments and this documentation.
 * `appsettings.json` will have your forum configuration.